smings/last-email-address-validator/README.txt

 * DNS MX record check - checks if the domain of the email address is DNS resolvable and has at least one MX server (MX = Mail eXchange) record (always on)

 * Blocking of disposable email address (DEA) services - if activated checks and filters out DEAs .
 The list gets frequently updated and blocks the main domains, their underlying mail exchange (MX) server domains as well as the MX server IP addresses.
 This ensures that you don't get duped by a simple domain alias that routes its MX entries to the same DEA MX servers. (optional)

-* User-defined MX server IP address blacklist - rejects all email addresses who's mail servers' IP addresses are on this list

 * Simulated sending of an email to one of the MX servers.
 If this siumulation fails, we know that your WordPress instance could not send an email to the email address.
 Therefore we reject such email addresses (always on)